-The financial analysis for the BAS in Elementary Education with an emphasis in Early Childhood Education will come from MCC in a hybrid and hyflex model with the option of utilizing online classes as needed.
+The financial analysis for the BAS in Education with an endorsement in Technology Education will come from MCC in a hybrid and hyflex model with the option of utilizing online classes as needed.
 The Summary Financial Analysis includes total enrollments across the first four years of the degree.
 Specific planning of course delivery will be strategic based on ability to deliver and expertise within MCC faculty.
-To expand access and flexibility for students, there are a few online courses offered throughout the degree, however, the program is primarily based on synchronous remote hybrid courses.
+To expand access and flexibility for students, there are a few online courses offered throughout the degree, including two courses that overlap with the BAS in Business in the later part of year three.

 Due to an increase in enrollment, it is anticipated that an additional faculty position will be added to the department in year three.
-Also, the need for a third fulltime faculty position is anticipated in year 5.
-Another optional strategy to address an increase in enrollment is to utilize more online offerings through the Colorado Online Consortium as needed.
+Another strategy to address the increase in enrollment is to utilize more online offerings through the Colorado Online Consortium as needed.